-BlockID's authentication process reaches the highest level of authentication assurance per the NIST 800-63-3 guidelines, or AAL3
+BlockID's authentication process reaches a higher level of authentication assurance per the NIST 800-63-3 guidelines, or AAL2

 The verification process leverages the attributes BlockID triangulates during the enrollment phase (government-issued ID's, user's biometrics, among others) as well as verifiable credentials (in their digital form) users can share with third-parties and with explicit consent.

 What is a verifiable credential?
 It is a credential that was issued by a trusted authority for, and only for, the user.
 It is a tamper-evident credential that has authorship that can be cryptographically verified.

 Schematically, issuers create verifiable credentials, users can store some of them, and verifiers ask for proof based upon them.
 When identity needs to be verified, the user chooses those credentials that must be verified.
 As previously mentioned, the verification process involves data the user initially enrolled in BlockID, verifiable credentials in their digital form through API calls, or a mix of both.

 The BlockID verification process eliminates all tedious back-and-forth communication between verifiers and issuers, since the verifier no longer has to contact the issuer to confirm the credential, thus eliminating data verification costs in the process.
 This mechanism infers that the user remains in control and keeps ownership over his or her identity, by electing what they want to disclose, and to whom they want to disclose it.